PeterRochford/SkillMetrics/README.md

 `% pip3 install SkillMetrics --upgrade`

-Note that the SkillMetrics package now only supports Python 3 because Python 2 has been depricated.
-Use of pip may not successfully install the latest version of the package.
+Note that the SkillMetrics package only supports Python 3.
+You may have to use pip3 to successfully install the latest version of the package.

 Example Scripts
 ---------------------